istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 ## Troubleshooting

-The following are some basic trouble shooting steps for common mesh expansion issues.
+The following are some basic troubleshooting steps for common mesh expansion issues.

 *    When making requests from a VM to the cluster, ensure you don't run the requests as `root` or `istio-proxy` user.
 By default, Istio excludes both users from interception.